North Dakota Great Plains, USA Travel Guide

 Medora Musical celebrates the spirit of the Old West and Theodore Roosevelt through an outdoor theatrical production, running June-September.

-The Peace garden state presents opportunities for relaxation, while it isn't a large-scale wellness destination.
+The Peace garden state presents opportunities for relaxation, despite the fact that it isn't a large-scale wellness destination.

 For relaxation, consider spending time in The Peace garden state's vast and quiet outdoor spaces, like state parks or national grasslands.